rubenlorenzo/Flask_Scaffold_Admin/README.md

 # Flask Scaffold Admin
-A Flask scaffold project with interface admin using Flask-User.
+A Flask scaffold project with interface admin, using Flask-User.

 ## Install